EngreitzLab/gene_network_evaluation/src/inference/grn_models/celloracle/README.md

         * `obs` — a dataframe of cell metadata
             * `"cell_identity"` — a column of cell type annotations (specify `cluster_key` to match in the config file)
         * `var` — a dataframe of gene metadata

+> 🚨 **Important Note:**
+>
+> The 'counts' layer matrix MUST be a scipy sparse matrix.
+Use of a dense matrix will currently cause an error.
+>

 # Workflow
 The CellOracle method consists of the following steps: